DOME-Marketplace/dome-gitops/README.md

 This repository contains the deployments and descriptions for the DOME-Marketplace.
 The development instance of the DOME-Marketplace runs on a managed kuberentes, provided by [Ionos](https://dcd.ionos.com).

 A description of the deployed architecture and a description of the main flows inside the system can be found [here](./doc/ARCHITECTURE.md).
+The demo-scenario, show-casing some of the current features can be found under [demo](./DEMO.md)

 ## Setup